Top 4 Must-Try Rokkatei Sweets: From the Iconic Marusei Butter Sand to the New 'Genten'|Domingo

 Rokkatei

-When you think of Rokkatei's signature product, the "Marusei Butter Sand" comes to mind, a treat almost everyone has tried at least once.
-This sweet was one of the confections launched to commemorate the company's name change from Obihiro Senshuan to Rokkatei.
-It was created with the sentiment that even with a new name, Rokkatei's core remains in its founding place, Obihiro, and with gratitude for the support of its local customers.
-The name pays homage to Benzo Yoda, the pioneer of the Tokachi region, and was inspired by "Marusei Butter," the first butter produced in Tokachi by the Banseisha, the pioneer group he led.
+When you think of Rokkatei's signature product, the 'Marusei Butter Sand' comes to mind, a treat that almost everyone has tried at least once.
+This product was one of the sweets released to commemorate the company's name change from Obihiro Senshuan to Rokkatei.
+It was created with the sentiment that even though the company name changed, Rokkatei's core remains in its founding place, Obihiro, and with gratitude for being nurtured by the customers of Obihiro.
+The name pays homage to Benzo Yoda, the pioneer of Tokachi, and was developed based on 'Marusei Butter,' the first butter produced in Tokachi by the pioneer group Banseisha, which he led.

-The cream is made with 100% fresh Hokkaido milk butter and white chocolate, creating a flavor unique to Rokkatei.
-The biscuits are made with a special flour milled exclusively for Rokkatei to achieve a perfect balance with the rich butter cream.
-The trinity of the moist biscuit, butter cream, and raisins is so delicious it's sure to bring a smile to your face.
+The cream uses 100% fresh milk butter from Hokkaido, and white chocolate is added to create Rokkatei's unique flavor.
+To perfectly balance this rich butter cream, the biscuits are made with a special flour milled exclusively for Rokkatei.
+The trinity of the moist biscuit, butter cream, and raisins creates a deliciousness that will bring a smile to your face.

 Rokkatei